 distance though I find it better at mid- and long range.
 It fires

 very rapidly, and hits slightly harder than the machine gun, but

 takes slightly shorter to reload.
 You won't find much chain gun ammo

-in the beginning and the best use of the chain gun is to just hold
+and the best use of the chain gun is to just hold

 the fire button, so it's not that useful until midgame.
 Warning: it

 takes a split-second before the chain gun spins up and fires when you

 press the fire button, so don't let go after you click!

 You can hold 50 of these explosive grenades.
 Each

 pack you grab gives you 5 more.